davidjwalling/notes/README.md

 A tree whose crucial property
 is loop-free connectivity.
 A tree that must be sure to span
-so packet can reach every LAN.
+so packets can reach every LAN.
 First, the root must be selected.
 By ID, it is elected.
 Least-cost paths from root are traced.